 As the articles and activities were taking shape, we took them back to the classroom.
 Students were amazed to discover that insects could be natives and that our native butterflies are so different to the ubiquitous monarch and white butterflies.
 We raised numerous monarch and white butterflies from eggs, charted their progress as larvae and watched as they emerged as adults.
 We tagged and recorded the monarchs on the MBNZT website.
 (We debated the release of the white butterflies as we had seen their destruction first-hand in our school vegetable garden.
 The children chose to euthanise the butterflies in the freezer.)

-As a result of their work as butterfly scientists, my students took ownership of some neglected flowerbeds and are turning them into butterfly gardens.
-They have planted nectar flowers and are raising milkweed plants from seed.
+As a result of their work as butterfly scientists, students took ownership of some neglected flowerbeds and turned them into butterfly gardens.
+They planted nectar flowers and raised milkweed plants from seed.
 The children plan to make presentations to syndicate assemblies to inform the other classes about butterfly research.
 They hope that many other children will become butterfly scientists.
 These will be the same classes that, in the past, merely observed the metamorphosis processes taking place on their science tables.